Adapting the Euler-Lagrange equation to study one-dimensional motions under the action of a constant force: The Euler-Lagrange equations

-Once the $\delta q_i$ are arbitrary functions of $t$, if there is no links between the $q_i$'s, they will be independent and:
+Once the $\delta q_i$ are arbitrary functions of $t$, if there is no links between the $q_i$'s, they will be independent and

-where we have ommited the $i$ subindex.
-This is the ELE, which gives us the time evolution of the system.
+where we have omitted the $i$ sub index.
+This is the EL, which gives us the time evolution of the dynamical properties of the system.
 This equation is as important to the lagrangian formalism as the Newton's second law is to the newtonian one.

-The lagrangian is defined to be $L=T-V$, where $T$ is the kinetic energy and $V$ is the potential energy.
-The lagrangian written in this way makes the ELE equivalent to the Newton's second law.
-For proofing it in the case of conservative forces, considere a particle in a region where there is an interaction potential:
+In fact, if the lagrangian is defined as $L=T-V$, where $T$ is the kinetic energy and $V$ is the potential energy, the obtained EL is equivalent to the Newton's second law.
+For proofing it in the case of conservative forces, we will consider a particle in a region where there is an interaction potential